 Before you crush your dreams because of overconfidence, try these tips:

 1) Take some time to seek out alternative perspectives

 How much longer will seeking alternative perspectives take?
-Maybe, you’ll need one-hour tops.
-I’m willing to bet you can wait an hour, especially when it’s a high-risk decision.
+Maybe, an hour or two.
+I’m willing to bet you can wait an hour before coming to a final decision, especially when it’s a high-risk decision.

 2) Consider conducting a more research

 Seriously, I shouldn’t have to tell you this.
 You can find anything on the Internet.
 You’ll discover a ton of information on blogs, downloadable white papers, and on your competitor’s websites.